andreasmuller/ofxCubeMap/README.md

-It can then be placed in the scene:
+If you want to draw your 3D scene into it, you can place it in the scene:

 	myFboCubeMap.setPosition( 0.0f, 40.0f, 0.0f );